Andnog/andrei.github.io/content/project/Github/index.md

   - Projects
 ---

-Showcases a diverse range of tutorials, personal projects, and technical resources aimed at demonstrating my skills and knowledge in data science, machine learning, and software development.
+Showcases a diverse range of tutorials, personal projects, and technical resources aimed at demonstrating my skills.

 <!--more-->